 Low-cost cheap oil filters have also been known to cause issues with some engines.

-Check the oil and be sure it is not low and is not old and dirty.
+Check the oil and be sure it is at the correct level and not old and dirty.

 The onboard computer (ECM) receives information from the oil pressure switch if the system is working correctly.